 A criminal conviction or civil damages could result from a shooting death, and the same accusations leveled against a police officer could be applicable to a citizen who is forced to shoot.

 The autopsy report will be added to the mix.
 The press will, of course, be involved, reporting every step of the investigation.
 “Experts” will be featured on TV and pundits will offer opinions on the actions of the officer for weeks.
-Lawyers hired by the suspect’s family will likely pressure the investigation and push “civil rights” organizations for action, which could lead to rioting.
+Lawyers hired by the suspect’s family will likely pressure the investigation and push civil rights organizations for action.

 If an armed private citizen defends himself against an attack, the above scenario will almost certainly change in intensity, primarily because the politics and deep municipal pockets involved when a law enforcement officer has to shoot will be absent.
 Some things won’t change though.
 A criminal conviction or civil damages could result from a shooting death, and the same accusations leveled against a police officer could be applicable to a citizen who is forced to shoot.